-The regional ocean model (RCM) IBI-CCS (Iberian-Biscay-Ireland Climate Change Scenarios) is developed and presented in Sect.
+The regional ocean model IBI-CCS (Iberian-Biscay-Ireland Climate Change Scenarios) is developed and presented in Sect.
 2.1.2.
 In this study, IBI-CCS is forced by the CNRM-CM6-1-HR CMIP6 climate model (Sect.
 2.1.1) using ocean and atmospheric outputs at the lateral and air-sea boundaries of the regional IBI domain (Sect.
 2.2).
 Several corrections are applied to the GCM forcings to limit the propagation of climate drifts and biases into the regional simulations (Sect.
 2.2.1).
-CNRM-CM6-1-HR was chosen mostly for its high resolution over the ocean (1⁄4°, eddy-permitting) compared to the typical ocean grid resolution of CMIP6 models (1°).
-Other reasons for the choice of CNRM-CM6-1-HR are its high resolution over the atmosphere (1⁄2°) and its high frequency outputs.
+CNRM-CM6-1-HR was chosen mostly for its high resolution over the ocean $(1/4^\circ, \text{eddy permitting})$ compared to the typical ocean grid resolution of CMIP6 models (1°) .
+Other reasons for the choice of CNRM-CM6-1-HR are its high resolution over the atmosphere $(1/2^\circ)$ and its highfrequency outputs.
 These two aspects are very important for the modeling of extreme SLs, which will be the purpose of a future study.

-125 2.1 Model and configuration
+2.1 Model and configuration

-The ocean component of the global climate model CNRM-CM6-1-HR and the ocean regional model IBI-CCS are based on the 3.6 version of NEMO and rely on the Boussinesq approximation and a hydrostatic equilibrium (Madec et al., 2017).
+The ocean component of the global climate model CNRM-CM6-1-HR and the ocean regional model IBI-CCS are based on version 3.6 of the Nucleus for European Modelling of the Ocean (NEMO) and rely on the Boussinesq approximation and a hydrostatic equilibrium (Madec et al., 2017).
 Only the horizontal ocean resolution is increased in IBI-CCS compared to CNRM-CM6-1-HR.
-Both vertical grids contain 75 z-levels with a resolution decreasing from about 1 meter in the upper 10 meters to more than 400 meters in the deep ocean.
+Both vertical grids contain 75 z-levels with a resolution decreasing from about 1 m in the upper 10 m to more than 400 m in the deep ocean.
 A partial step representation (Barnier et al., 2006) is implemented for the bottom ocean cell to better represent the bathymetry and the model benefits from variable volume-free sea surface.